Stay Fit and Motivated During Winter: Top Workout Tips

 Winter workouts?

-Wear layers: three layers, or base layer, insulating middle layer, outer layer.
+Wear layers: three layers, or a base layer, an insulating middle layer, and an outer layer.

 This keeps you warm and dry.